MaxHalford/yamp/README.md

 pip install git+https://github.com/MaxHalford/yamp
 ```

+## Usage

-This gives you access to `yamp` on the command-line.
+Installing `yamp` will give you access to it on the command-line.
 As an example, assuming you have [River](https://github.com/online-ml/river/) installed, you can do this:

 ```sh
 yamp river --out docs/api